Monopole Floer homology for codimension-3 Riemannian foliation: Chern-Simons-Dirac functional and moduli space for foliation

 where we used Rummler formula \eqref{formula-Rummler} to deduce the second identity. \end{pf}

 We say $(A,\Psi)$ is a critical point of $\L$, if its gradient vanishes at $(A,\Psi)$.

 For any gauge action $u\in\mathcal G_b(M,S^1)$, we have

-in general it however does depend on the choice of the representation of the cohomology class $[u]=[\frac{-i}{2\pi}u^{-1}du]$.
+In general, the above term does depend on the choice of the representation of the cohomology class $[u]=[\frac{-i}{2\pi}u^{-1}du]$.
 When $F$ is taut, the critical points of the basic Chern-Simons-Dirac-functional coincide with the solutions of the basic Seiberg-Witten equations \eqref{eqn-SW-equation-1}.
-We consider the gradient flow equations for the Chern-Simons-Dirac functional
+We consider the gradient flow to the Chern-Simons-Dirac functional